Handy Steam Locomotive

 History

-Handy Dandy Railroad #9 is a 50 Ton class BSI 0-4-0 built in 1942 by the H.K.
+Handy Dandy Railroads #9 is a 50 Ton class BSI 0-4-0 built in 1942 by the H.K.
 Porter Locomotive Works in Philadelphia, Pennsylvania.
 The locomotive originally worked in the Bethlehem-Fairfield Shipyard in Baltimore, Maryland, But was soon drafted into the Navy and used at the Norfolk Naval Base in Norfolk, Virginia.

 Following the War, the locomotive’s history gets difficult to follow.
 However, #9 seems to have spent most of her time around Richmond, Belle Island, for the PC Old Dominion Iron and Steel Company.
 However, the engine’s ownership during this period is still unknown.
 In 1964, The locomotive was purchased by Echo Valley Park Inc. in Greenville, SC for use on the Swamp Rabbit Railroad, as a supplement for Cliffside Railroad 110.
 Whether the engine operated here or not remains unknown.